 I’d like to think that the deathly boutique hotel was a deliberate commentary on the morbidity of consumer culture, but given the murderous lack of wit on evidence in this undead movie I suspect it was rather unintentional.
 Likewise, the way that the cancellation of an AWOL Mr Bond’s credit card by his MI6 Sugar Mummy Judi Dench is presented as one of the worst chastisements possible, almost on a par with losing his girlfriend in the last movie.

-Perhaps the most unforgiveable thing about a film as expensive as Quantum is its cheapness — a cheapness it thinks is ‘seriousness’.
-If Quantum is a hotel, then it’s one of those fashionable ones that charges you the earth but doesn’t bother to change the bedding.
-The destruction of the villain’s lair sequence at the end, which should look orgasmically expensive, instead looks like something papier-mache exploding in a sub-par episode of Thunderbirds (come to think of it, Craig does walk like a Thunderbird…).
+Perhaps the most unforgivable thing about a film as expensive as Quantum is its cheapness – a cheapness it thinks is ‘seriousness’.
+If Quantum was a hotel it would be one of those fashionable ones that charges you the earth but doesn’t bother to change the bedding.
+The destruction of the villain’s lair sequence at the end, which should look orgasmically expensive, instead looks like something papier-mache exploding in a sub-par episode of Thunderbirds (come to think of it, Craig does walk a bit like a Thunderbird puppet…).
 Cheaper still is the use of Sony product placement instead of Q’s gadgets: show us something we can’t buy, please.

 Cheapest of all is the quick-cut editing used during ‘action’ sequences, such as the car chase which opens the film.
 Instead of extensively storyboarded, carefully choreographed and laboriously shot fights and chases presented for your lazy, scopophiliac enjoyment, you get a blur of bad editing that is literally unwatchable on a big screen unless you enjoy the sensation of your eyeballs bleeding.
 An episode of Top Gear is much better shot than Quantum.
 Actually, even the made-for-TV ads that appeared before the film, crudely blown up for cinema, are better edited.
 Because you can see bugger all, this kind of editing could make John Sergeant look like an action hero.